Make an emergency plan and make sure your family knows it

 - Your tap water may not be suitable for drinking, so use bottled water or boil or disinfect tap water.
 Contact your local authority before using tap water

-- Discard spoiled food in your refrigerator and if your freezer has been exposed to fire or without power for more than three days, throw out the contents
+- Discard spoiled food in your refrigerator.
+If your freezer has been exposed to fire or without power for more than three days, throw out the contents

 - Discard food items exposed to heat, ash chemicals, soot, water and smoke